Undertow · Chapter 12

 By five he could swim.
 By seven he could swim in the surf.
 By ten he could bodysurf and read the waves and find the channel where the rip ran and avoid it, the avoidance being the knowledge, the knowledge that was the mother's teaching, the teaching that said: the rip is here, the rip moves, the rip is the water going back to the sea, and you do not fight the rip, you swim across the rip, you swim parallel to the shore until the rip releases you, and the releasing is the escaping, and the escaping is the knowing, and the knowing is the thing I am giving you by bringing you to this water every summer since you were six months old.

 She left when he was eleven.
-She left in the fall, in October, after the beach season had ended and the lifeguard stands had been taken down and stored in the equipment building and the boardwalk had emptied and the ocean had entered its winter mode, the cold gray Atlantic of the off-season that was not for swimming but for watching, for walking beside, for the contemplation that the winter ocean invited with its austerity, its stripped-down state, the ocean without the crowds, the ocean without the flags, the ocean in its essential condition.
+She left in the fall, in October, after the beach season had ended and the lifeguard stands had been taken down and stored in the equipment building and the boardwalk had emptied and the Atlantic had entered its winter mode, cold and gray, not for swimming but for watching.

 She left because the marriage had ended, had ended not in a moment but over years, over the eleven years of the silence and the distance and the particular loneliness of a woman married to a man who loved her structurally but not verbally, who was present physically but not communicatively, who was the bench and the tools and the sandwiches and the sitting-beside but not the talking, not the sharing, not the saying of the thing that the marriage needed said and that Keith could not say, not because the thing was unsayable but because the saying was not in his vocabulary, the emotional vocabulary that his history had not given him, the vocabulary that the closed pools and the Bergen Street apartment and the postal route had not taught, the vocabulary that Carol needed and that Keith did not have and that the not-having was the distance and the distance was the leaving.